CoScale/docs/_docs_plugins/couchdb.md

 description: Information on the metrics collected by the CoScale CouchDb plugin.
 ---

-The CoScale Apache plugin collects the following metrics:
+The CoScale CouchDb plugin collects the following metrics:

 |               Metric name                |       Metric unit       |
 |------------------------------------------|-------------------------|